SBJung/SBJung.github.io/index.md

         </div>
         <div class="project-desc-center">
           <p class="project-summary">
-            We developed a unified data-driven safe-control framework that learns a Koopman embedding and linear dynamics from data, enabling model-predictive control to optimize tracking and safety within a single QP.
-To ensure feasibility near the safety boundary, we introduce an adversarial fine-tuning procedure for the safety index that preserves forward invariance while reducing conservatism.
-The approach explicitly reasons about link-level geometry and integrates seamlessly with a velocity-level controller.
-We validated the method on a Kinova Gen3 manipulator, demonstrating reliable obstacle avoidance and sim-to-real transfer with minimal retraining.
+            We present a unified whole-body safe-control framework for robotic manipulators that replaces nominal-plus-filter pipelines with a single quadratic program powered by Koopman neural dynamics.
+The method learns a Koopman embedding and globally linear dynamics from data, enabling linear optimal control and hard safety enforcement for high-dimensional, nonlinear systems within one QP.
+To maintain feasibility near the safe-set boundary, we introduce an adversarial fine-tuning procedure for the safety index that preserves forward invariance without degrading performance.
+The approach reasons over link-level, distributed safety indices and integrates cleanly with a velocity-level controller.
           </p>
         </div>
       </div>